jruels/cloud-networking-azure/Day1/Lab3/Lab3.md

 - Navigate to the `vm-test-1` page
 - Click **Connect** under **Connect**
 - Click on **More Options** then select **Reset passwords or keys**
-- Enter a name for your key pair `e.g. rg-udr-key`
+- Enter a name for your key pair `e.g. rg-yourname-udr-key`
 - Click on **Update** then **Download + create**
 - ![alt text](image.png)
 - Click **Bastion** under the **Connect** menu